 You may be able to access funds you didn’t realize you had in the form of a home equity loan or line of credit, provided you have some equity in your home.

 Your home equity is the difference between your home’s market value and what you owe on your mortgage.
+Adding equity means adding value to what you already have.

-So, for example, if your home is worth $300,000 and you owe $200,000 on your mortgage, you have $100,000 in equity.
 Often, banks will let you tap a portion of your equity to withdraw cash.
 There are two different ways you can do this: via a home equity loan or through a home equity line of credit (HELOC).

 It’s a lump-sum loan using your home as collateral.
 It’s sometimes called a “second mortgage,” since it works the same way as a traditional mortgage: You take out a predetermined amount at a fixed interest rate.
 As soon as you receive the money, you are expected to start paying it back in monthly installments, based on a set schedule.